 The ‘pristine gold grain count’ till survey is a critical dataset to help identify local areas representing zones of mineralized float and sub-outcrop with gold.
-At least 3 of the 6 new gold zones identified by the previous owners had quartz boulders and quartz vein stock-work float within 1 km or less of these till anomalies (Hinge, RB, and GD zones), consistently up-ice to the northwest, representing high priority drill targets.
+At least 3 of the 6 new gold zones identified by the previous owners had quartz boulders and quartz vein stock-work float within 1 km or less of these till anomalies consistently up-ice, representing high priority drill targets.

 Figure: map of PRISTINE gold grain count indicative of proximal source.

 Following up on till anomalies, numerous clusters of high-grade boulders have been located in broad areas; the angular nature of the boulders suggest that the boulders haven’t travelled far and therefore may be proximal to a potential bedrock source.
 Found within the EFS area, these target areas are called the Hinge, RB, and GD zones.
 At these zones quartz boulders and quartz vein stock-work float were identified within 1 km or less of these till anomalies, consistently up-ice.
 In the WML area several metre scale amphibolite float boulders with pitted pervasive carbonate alteration, gold rich quartz veining, quartz/calcite/magnetite alteration including local zones of ankerite, sericite and biotite were located.
 Both the EFS and the WML areas have returned high-grade gold assays from angular boulder samples.
 These represent high priority drill targets for the Company.